KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 The worker thread will then:
 1. Process the request (e.g. send it to the database server)
 2. Wait for the results from the request (e.g. rows from the database)
+    * (Note the worker thread IS blocked until the results arrive)
 3. Add the results to another queue (results queue)
 4. Signal completion of the request
 5. Wait for another request

-When the completion signal is received JavaScript executes the callback function of the request-making call.
+When the completion signal is received JavaScript executes the callback function of the request-making call and returns the results from the queue.

 This is a rather simplified and loosely described process but it captures the essential features.